Do you often struggle with having many activities to do within short time frames?

 - Exercise regularly – Many studies and research conducted from all around the world have shown exercise to be one of the most effective treatments to ward off brain aging.
 Exercising has a holistic benefit on both our body and mind and can keep illnesses at bay as well as improve mental performance.

-- Choose the right supplements – If you are looking to do more, look for supplement designed to enhance your brain’s mental performance so you can stay sharp at home, especially when juggling tasks and caring for your family.
+- Choose the right supplements – If you are looking to do more, look for supplements designed to enhance your brain’s mental performance so you can stay sharp at home, especially when juggling tasks and caring for your family.

 - Don’t ignore stress – Studies have shown that chronic stress is linked to premature brain aging.
 As such, always ensure you de-stress regularly after challenging tasks.
 Some ways to de-stress include watching a film, exercising, spending time with your family and loved ones or engaging in your favorite hobby.

 - Constantly engage in social activities – Your child’s playtime is not just for them.
 Use this opportunity to socialize with other parents and build healthy friendships with them.
-Other examples of other brain stimulating activities include group exercise activities, learning a new language or sport, or picking up a new skill like painting!
+Other examples of other brain-stimulating activities include group exercise activities, learning a new language or sport, or picking up a new skill like painting!

 - Cooking a balanced diet for you and your family – A diet that contains unhealthy fats and sugars can cause a decrease in brain function.
 Always remember to make sure you and your family keep a balanced diet which includes plenty of fruits, vegetables, vitamins and minerals and water to improve brain health.